Homework 7: Recurrent Neural Networks¶

 Using chain rule, we have $$ \begin{align} &du_t= \bar{y}_t-y_t\\ &dW_y = d u_t h_t^{\top}\\ &db_y = d u_t\\ &dh_t = W_y^{\top} d u_t + W_h^{\top} dz_{t+1} \\ &dz_t = \phi^{\prime}(z_t) \odot dh_t\\ &dW_h = dz_t h_{t-1}^{\top}\\ &dW_x = dz_t x_t^{\top}\\ &db_h = dz_t \end{align} $$ We can see we need to pass $d z_t$ to the next time step for back propogate.

-.
+To use vectorizaiton, suppose x_t is a batch of input with shape (batch_size, input_size).
 Then the forward becomes $$ \begin{align} &Z_t = H_{t-1}W_h^{\top} + X_t W_x^{\top} + e b_h^{\top} \\ &H_t = \phi(Z_t)\\ &U_t = H_t W_y^{\top} + e b_y^{\top}\\ &\bar{Y}_t = \text{softmax}(U_t) \end{align} $$ where $$ \begin{align} Z_t = \begin{bmatrix} z_t^{(1)} & z_t^{(2)} & \cdots & z_t^{(N)} \end{bmatrix} ^{\top} \in \mathbb{R}^{N\times n_h}, \quad e = \begin{bmatrix} 1 & 1 & \cdots & 1 \end{bmatrix}^{\top} \in \mathbb{R}^{N\times 1} \end{align} $$ Then the gradients become $$ \begin{align} &dU_t =\frac{1}{NT} (\bar{Y}_t - Y_t)\\ &dW_y = \sum_t dU_t^{\top} H_t\\ &db_y = \sum_t dU_t^{\top} e\\ &dH_t = dU_t W_y+ dZ_{t+1} W_h\\ &dZ_t = \phi^{\prime}(Z_t) \odot dH_t\\ &dW_h = \sum_t (dZ_t)^{\top} H_{t-1}\\ &dW_x = \sum_t (dZ_t)^{\top} X_t\\ &db_h = \sum_t (dZ_t)^{\top} e \end{align} $$ Note: because the weights and baises are shared across all steps.
 The gradients are also accumulated across all time steps.

-Exercise [3/3]: Impelente backward()
+Exercise [3/3]: Impelente backward() method and return grads.

 def backward(y, parameters, caches, act_derivative=Tanh().derivative):